kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 - If a device is considered selectable, the `CmpRequestOverCapacity` function is invoked to verify whether the consumed capacity would exceed the device's remaining capacity.
   The remaining capacity is calculated based on the sum of already allocated and currently allocating capacities.
-  - consumed capacity is derived from the requested amount specified in the resource claim, adjusted by the device’s capacity sharing policy, if defined.
+  - consumed capacity is derived from the requested amount specified in the resource claim, adjusted by the device’s capacity request policy, if defined.
-  - This value may differ from the originally requested amount—it is rounded up to the nearest valid capacity according to the policy (e.g., using Minimum + ⌈(Requested - Minimum)/ChunkSize⌉ × ChunkSize logic).
+  - This value may differ from the originally requested amount—it is rounded up to the nearest valid capacity according to the policy (e.g., using Min + ⌈(Requested - Min)/Step⌉ × Step logic).
 - If the device has enough remaining capacity to satisfy the consumed amount, constraint checks are applied.
   In addition to the existing MatchAttribute, this proposal introduces a new constraint: `DistinctAttribute`, which ensures attribute uniqueness across allocated devices.
 - Once all selection and constraint checks pass, the allocation is valid.
 The allocation result is updated with:
   - The share identifier (ShareID), which uniquely identifies the allocation on a device.
-  - The calculated consumed capacity, if a capacity sharing policy was applied.
+  - The consumed capacity.
 This consumed capacity is tracked as part of the device’s `allocatingCapacity`, allowing it to be included in remaining capacity calculations for future allocations within the same call.
 - Finally, the share identifiers and consumed capacities from all internal results are propagated to the DeviceRequestAllocationResult.

-### Handles Device Updates for `allowMultipleAllocations` and `sharingPolicy`
+### Handles Device Updates for `AllowMultipleAllocations` and `RequestPolicy`

 - If a device is updated from **dedicated** (`allowMultipleAllocations: false`) to **multi-allocatable** (`allowMultipleAllocations: true`), it must continue to behave as a dedicated device and not allow sharing **until all existing resource claims for that device are released**.
 - If a device is updated from multi-allocatable to dedicated, it should no longer be available for new allocations.
 However, already allocated devices should not be deallocated.
-- If the **sharing policy** is later set, update, or unset, the change will apply only to **future allocations**.
+- If the **request policy** is later set, update, or unset, the change will apply only to **future allocations**.
 No rollback or changes will be applied to shared devices that have already been allocated.

 ### Examples